-Cons: It’s a bit spendy if you want one for each table and you’ll want to keep the photos for yourself…so you’ll have to remind the guests to leave the pics for you.
+Cons: It’s a bit pricey if you want one for each table.
+You’ll also want to keep the photos for yourself…so you’ll have to remind your guests to leave the pics for you.
 (But, oh, the temptation!)

 3. Share a Google Photos or DropBox link to your guests

-The most common method of collecting and sharing photos that everybody knows — using Google Photos or DropBox!
-They come free (unless you exceed the free storage space), and are easy to get people on board.
-Share a link during your wedding and let everybody pile on their photos!
-However, heads up — things could get messy with everybody just contributing photos without any prior review, so take note on that!
+The most common method of collecting and sharing photos that everybody knows: using Google Photos or DropBox.
+They come free (unless you exceed the limited free storage space).
+Share a link during your wedding and let everybody pile on their photos.

 Pros: Where do we begin?
-Facial recognition that alerts guests to the photos they appear in – a fun and engaging photo experience for your guests, which means more pics for you!
-Plus, the pro photographer web integration allows your wedding photographer to share their pics all in the same gallery, along with wireless DSLR for real-time uploading.
+Facial recognition that alerts guests of the photos they appear in – a fun and engaging photo experience for your guests, which means more pics for you!
+Plus, the pro photographer web integration allows your wedding photographer to share their photos in the same gallery, along with wireless DSLR for real-time uploading.
 Our personal favorite: you and your guests can order photo prints directly from your Waldo albums, and Waldo will drop ship them!

 Cons: Your wedding guests might be more excited to look at pictures of themselves than you. 😉